EoghanDelaney/pands-project/README.md

 ## Python modules
 ___Numpy___ -

-Numpy is a python package used for fast scientific computing ***adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.*** [16]
+Numpy is a Python package used for fast scientific computing ***adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.*** [16]

 ___Pandas___ -

-Pandas is an open source python library, for the preparation of data for data analysis.
+Pandas is an open source Python library, for the preparation of data for data analysis.
 Pandas describes itself as a **"library providing high-performance, easy-to-use data structures and data analysis tools"** [8].
 We use pandas as the data frame, a type of data structure, throughout this investigation.
-Pandas provides easy-to-use functions that allows for reading from csv & slicing of data, to name a few.
-Pandas is a must when approaching any data analytics problem in python.
+Pandas provides easy-to-use functions that allows for reading from CSV & slicing of data, to name a few.
+Pandas is a must when approaching any data analytics problem in Python.

-___csvtomd___ -
+___CSVtomd___ -

-Csvtomd is a small light-weight open source package for converting CSV files into markdown tables format.
+CSVtomd is a small light-weight open source package for converting CSV files into markdown tables format.

 ___Mathplotlib___ -

 John Hunter was the mastermind behind the mathplotlib library.
-Mathplotlib is an open source python library for 2D plotting. ***“Matplotlib tries to make easy things easy and hard things possible.
+Mathplotlib is an open source Python library for 2D plotting. ***“Matplotlib tries to make easy things easy and hard things possible.
 You can generate plots, histograms, power spectra, bar charts, errorcharts, scatterplots, etc., with just a few lines of code.”*** [17]

 ___Seaborn___ -

-Seaborn is a data visualisation tool for the python programming language.
+Seaborn is a data visualisation tool for the Python programming language.
 The package is used for data graphs, plot and charts. ***Seaborn provides a high-level interface for drawing attractive and informative statistical graphics.*** [18] Seaborn is based on the matplotlib library to generate powerful and attractive plots.

 ___Sklearn___ -
-Sklearn
+Sklearn is a machine learning library in the Python programming language.
+The module provides ***"simple and efficient tools for data mining and data analysis"***[24].
+Sklearn is an extension of Numpy, SciPy and matplotlib and is built atop of all three.
+Sklearn is an increably powerful tool when used correctly

 # 2. Investigation